Summer Clerk applications open 3 March 2026

 • Write a one-page cover letter to accompany your CV – tell us who you are.
 Why law?
 What interests you?
 What are you most proud of?
 Talk to us in a conversational tone.

-– Phillipa Lamberton, a previous summer clerk, and now solicitor in our banking and financial services team
+– Matthew Gould, previous summer clerk now law clerk in our Construction and Infrastructure team

 The interview is to help us and you decide if we are a good match.
 We’d like to hear what you can bring to our firm, and we’d like to share our values and direction to help you decide if you’d like to join us.

-We match everyone we interview with a buddy.
-You’ll meet with your buddy a few days before the interview and have lots of time to ask any questions you have in a low key, informal setting.
+We match everyone we interview with a buddy (one of our junior lawyers).
+You’ll meet with your buddy a few days before your interview and have lots of time to ask any questions you have in a low key, informal setting.
 We do this to help put you at ease and give you a friendly point of contact – as your buddy will also meet you immediately before the interview and a familiar face can help put your nerves at ease.
 They have been in your position before and know how daunting it can feel.

 Before the interview, we suggest you:

 • Find out what you can about our firm, our culture, and the Partners who will be interviewing you.
-Knowing who you’re meeting can help you build rapport.
+Knowing who you’re meeting in advance can help you build rapport more quickly.

 • Arrive 10 minutes before your scheduled interview time so you are not rushing.